jujucodes/Letterboxd/readme.md

     - fairly accurate with a standard error of ~0.445
     - genre is a feature variable, avg_rating is a float
     - linear regression model

+Runtime and ratings - continuous

+one stars and five stars vs rating *controversial films*

+views/likes and rating